grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image6.jpeg"/>

-4. Use a sharpie and ruler to draw a line 3mm away from the edge of 2 guitar picks to prevent inserting the guitar pick too deep while removing the C Cover.
+4. Use a sharpie and ruler to draw a line 3mm away from the edge of two guitar picks to prevent inserting the guitar pick too deep while removing the C Cover.

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image7.png"/>

-5. With your device flat on an ESD safe surface for the remainder of this removal process, firmly but carefully insert the plastic guitar pick between the C Cover and the D bucket at least 5mm **below the top right corner**; this requires some force and patience.
+5. With your device flat on an ESD-safe surface for the remainder of this removal process, firmly but carefully insert the plastic guitar pick between the C Cover and the D bucket at least 5mm **below the top right corner**.
+Inserting the guitar pick requires some force and patience.

     > [!IMPORTANT]
     > **Don't use a metal tool and only use the specified plastic tool.**

     <img src="./images/Surface_LT_13in/LT13in_Repair/media/image8.jpeg"/>

 6. Firmly but carefully, wiggle the guitar pick up and down until you hear a popping sound to disengage the nearby snap.
-    With the snap disengaged, there will be some space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.
+    With the snap disengaged, there's space between the C Cover and D bucket to gently slide the guitar pick along the right edge of the device.

     > [!NOTE]
-    > For the portion next to the keyboard, the pick may be inserted beyond 3mm to aid with removal.
+    > For the portion next to the keyboard, the pick might be inserted beyond 3mm to aid with removal.
 Below the keyboard, insertion must be limited to a maximum of 3mm.

-7. Repeat this process until all 5 snaps on the right edge are disengaged.
+7. Repeat this process until all five snaps on the right edge are disengaged.
 Stop when you reach the bottom corner of the device.

     > [!IMPORTANT]